claytantor/intpick/README.md

 ## swagger UI and Docs
 The service is swagger enabled.
 Once the service is started you can access the docs at: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

+## tests and coverage

+Running the tests and coverage for junit test reports and jococo can be done with the gradle command:  `./gradlew test jacocoTestReport`

+Unit test reports can be found relative to the project with the CLI command:

+`$ open ./build/reports/tests/test/index.html`

+and the jacoco reports can be viewed withe CLI:

+`$ open ./build/jacoco/html/index.html`